ReactMrk/introduction-to-javascript-kata/README.md

 Run app: **npm run dev**

-**Tips:** commented code is the skeleton to complete the exercises.

-**Info:** it's not a problem that clients are lost when website is reloaded because in a future an API will be used to get them.
+**Info:** it's not a problem that customers are lost when website is reloaded because in a future an API will be used to get them.

 **Exercise 1.**

-Client Management System is mind to be a large application, so in a future new react compoments related with clients will be added.
-Variables client and setClient will be the parameters for these new react components.
-In order to avoid these variables being passed again and again from parent to children, principal engineer suggested you to create a context.

-**To create the context, modify src/ClientContext.js file**
+In the last push, the imports/exports were broken.
+If possible, could you fix them by modifying only the imports?
+Please modify the exports only if it's not possible to fix the issue through the imports.

+**Exercise 1.1**
+Could you use export default for all React components?

+**Exercise 2**
+ClientList.jsx could be refectored using an array method directly in the return.
+Could you give it a try?